neghena/GPS_Autonomous_Nav/index.md

 2. A 2DRMS of 5 meters lets us know that for 95% of the GPS outputs, we can expect the output to be within 5 meters of the true position.

 The graphs below are the results that we obtained from quality testing u-blox's NEO-M8N and ZED-F9P.
+For more details of how we tested our GPS, please refer to the video attached at the bottom of the page.

 NEO-M8N Performance            |  ZED-F9P Performance
 :-------------------------:|:-------------------------: